-The Teacher Chronic Absenteeism Indicator will examine the percentage of student courses in grades PKtwelve taught by teachers who are chronically absentchronically absent teachers assigned to students in grades PK-12.
-The definition of a chronically absent teacher is a teacher absent more than 10% of school days in a year.
+The Teacher Chronic Absenteeism Indicator will examine the percentage of chronically absent teachers assigned to students in grades PK-12.
+The definition of a chronically absent teacher is a teacher absent ten percent of school days or more.
 Teacher absenteeism calculations will not include time for approved professional development or long-term excused absences.
 Research shows that teacher absences, especially unexpected absences, have a negative impact on student learning.

 Rhode Island collects student and teacher course assignment data at an individual level.
-RIDE will use the course assignment data to find the percentage of students' courses taught by chronically absent teacherschronically absent teachers attributable to the full school as well as to each applicable subgroup of students.
+RIDE will use the course assignment data to find the percentage of chronically absent teachers attributable to the full school as well as to each applicable subgroup of students.
 Since this is collected at an individual student level, Rhode Island will use the same definition to report this indicator for student subgroups meeting the minimum n size as the full school.
 Teacher chronic absenteeism data will be reported for schools with at least 10 teachers and included in accountability determinations for schools with at least 20 teachers.

-Rhode Island-is refining our teacher attendance data collection during the 2017-18 school year's first complete year of educator attendance data was 2017-18.
-Mid-year-Aanalysis of the 2017-18 teacher chronic absenteeism data shows-showed a range from 0 to 3530% by school for the first half of the year.
-RIDE will continue analyzing teacher chronic absenteeism data to ensure it will support meaningful differentiation of schools.
+Rhode Island's first complete year of educator attendance data was 2017-18.
+Analysis of the 2017-18 teacher chronic absenteeism data showed a range from 0 to 30% by school for the year.
 Results will be calculated and reported annually for the all-student subgroup, as well as disaggregated for each major subgroup of students in the state for all schools.
-RIDE will have a complete year of data at the end of 2017-18.
-Analysis of data from the first half of 2017-18 data suggests informed the following cut scores, which will be reset following completion of the 2017-18 data.
+Analysis of data from the 2017-18 data informed the following cut scores.

 Percent Chronically Absent (Teacher) Teacher Chronic Absenteeism Points

->= 7- 10.0 OR no data reported 1
+>= 10.0 OR no data reported 1

->= 3.55.0 AND < 710.0 2
+>= 5.0 AND < 10.0 2

-< 3.55.0 3
+< 5.0 3